Jaimecclin/cvs-pluging-vscode-ext/README.md

     *** Note ***

-    This function is a bit different than standard `cvs diff`.
+    This function is a bit different than the standard `cvs diff`.
 The diff content is from comparing the current code to the latest revision code instead of the previous one.
 Therefore, it's highly recommended that you always perform `cvs update`.

-2. (Not essential) You can click this button to open file.
+2. (Not essential) You can click this button to open the file.

     ![openfile](/resources/readme/open-file.png "OpenFile")